Summary of Attention in Transformers, Visually Explained

 Counting Parameters

 The video provides a parameter count for the attention mechanism.
-Each query, key, and value matrix in a single attention head has dimensions of \( d_{model} \times d_{k} \).
-In GPT-3, these dimensions lead to millions of parameters, especially when scaled across 96 attention heads and 96 layers.
+Each query, key, and value matrix in a single attention head has dimensions of

 In practice, the value matrix is factored into two smaller matrices: